 On a criminal level, the bribery acts of an employee of a company could be deemed as either an individual crime, or a unit crime, depending on various considerations including the company's involvement in the bribery act (such as whether it is the company's decision to conduct the bribery), the possession of the illegal gains, and whether the bribes are offered in the name of the company or the individual employee.
 If the charge is raised against the individual employee, then the company would not be held accountable for the crime.
-However, if the charge is against the company as a unit crime, the dual punishment system would then apply, which means that not only would the company be punished by a monetary penalty, but also the responsible persons (eq, the legal representative, and other persons in charge) could be put into criminal detention or imprisonment.
+However, if the charge is against the company as a unit crime, the dual punishment system would then apply, which means that not only would the company be punished by a monetary penalty, but also the responsible persons (eg, the legal representative, and other persons in charge) could be put into criminal detention or imprisonment.

 The administrative enforcement differs as there is a default mechanism in place, that the acts of bribery committed by the employee of the company shall be deemed as the conducts of the company, unless it has evidence to prove that such acts of the employee are irrelevant to seeking for transaction opportunities, or competitive advantages for the employer.
-Only the company would be imposed with administrative liabilities, including a fine ranging from RMB 100,000 to 3,000,000, confiscation of illegal gains, and revocation of the business license under serious circumstances.
-No individual liabilities are specified under the Anti-Unfair Competition Law.
+The Anti-Unfair Competition Law currently in force provides that only the company would be imposed with administrative liabilities, including a fine ranging from RMB 100,000 to 3,000,000, confiscation of illegal gains, and revocation of the business license under serious circumstances.
+No individual liabilities are specified.

 13. Has the government published any guidance advising how to comply with anticorruption and bribery laws in your jurisdiction?
-If so, what are the elements of an effective corporate compliance program?

-In November 2018, the State-owned Assets Supervision and Administration Commission of the State Council ("SASAC"), which is the governing authority for all the state-owned enterprises in China released a compliance guidance for all the state-owned enterprises governed by the central government.
-Although the compliance guidance is mainly applicable to state-owned enterprises governed by the central government, other companies could also use it as major reference for establishing a solid compliance system.
-A wider range of compliance issues are identified as the key focuses including anticorruption and bribery, anti-unfair competition and the like.
+At the national level, the State-owned Assets Supervision and Administration Commission of the State Council ("SASAC"), which is the governing authority for all the state-owned enterprises in China has released guidance on compliance management for all the state-owned enterprises governed by the central government, eg. the Measures for Compliance Management of Centrally Governed Enterprises which took effect in October 2022.
+Although such guidance is mainly applicable to stateowned enterprises governed by the central government, other companies could also use it as major reference for establishing a solid compliance system.
+A wider range of compliance issues are identified as the key focuses including anti-corruption and bribery, anti-unfair competition and the like.
 And specific requirements including policy making, establishing risk identification and response systems, compliance review, strengthening accountability, regular compliance trainings, compliance evaluation and continuous improvements are also enumerated in the guidance.

-Additionally, the Shenzhen Standard for Anti-Bribery Management Systems ("Shenzhen Standard") was published by Shenzhen government as a recommended practice, rather than a compulsory requirement in June 2017.
+At the regional level, the Shenzhen Standard for Anti-Bribery Management Systems ("Shenzhen Standard") was published by Shenzhen government as a recommended practice, rather than a compulsory requirement in June 2017.
 The Shenzhen Standard was drafted based on ISO 37001 Anti-bribery Management Systems, developed by ISO technical committee ISO/TC 309.
 The recommended elements of an effective corporate compliance program include third party due diligence, internal control (both financially and operationally), standardization on the gift and entertainment rules, anti-bribery control on business partners, effective reporting mechanism, proper investigation and crisis management process, and corrective measures on the identified issues.

-14. Does the law provide protection to whistle-blowers?
+14. Does the law in your jurisdiction provide protection to whistle-blowers?